 Urogynecology is a medical specialty focused on gynecology, obstetrics, and urologic conditions.
 The ability to work with a urogynecologist like Dr. Khamvongsa allows you to receive services from more than one specialty from a professional you know and trust.
 It also eases scheduling burdens by avoiding the need to book multiple appointments across town.

-Dr. Khamvongsa at The Miami Institute of Urogynecology and Minimally Invasive Surgery has training in the full scope of urogynecology needs.
+Dr. Khamvongsa at The Miami Institute for Women's Health has training in the full scope of urogynecology needs.
 Some of the issues he treats regularly include:

 If you notice changes in your vaginal or urinary health, schedule an appointment with Dr. Khamvongsa for a thorough diagnostic exam.
 He offers cystoscopy to view the interior of the bladder, and hysteroscopy or laparoscopy to aid in diagnosing reproductive health issues.
 Urodynamic testing can also provide insight into urinary function.

 Your reproductive organs and bladder are held into position by a network of muscle and other tissues.
 Pelvic organ prolapse is a condition in which those tissues are no longer able to provide the proper support, allowing one or more reproductive organs to drop into or out of your vagina.

 The symptoms of pelvic organ prolapse include urinary incontinence, sensations of pelvic pressure when standing or coughing, or feelings of aching, fullness, or discomfort in your pelvic region.
 Pain during sex can also be a sign of pelvic floor prolapse.

 Pelvic organ prolapse can affect your bladder, rectum, or uterus.
 Vaginal childbirth, obesity, hormonal changes during menopause or the aging process often cause the condition.
 Even something as simple as frequent constipation or straining during bowel movements can lead to pelvic organ prolapse.